Dombivali Maharashtra, India Travel Guide

 Summers can bring intense heat and uncomfortable conditions.

-Stay well-hydrated by drinking plenty of fluids.
+Stay in good health-hydrated by drinking plenty of fluids.

 Wear light, loose-fitting clothing to keep cool.